uwevanopfern/digital_backend_csv_processor/README.md

 - Once you are in the root project, Next steps, Build image and fire up container:

         docker-compose up --build

+- Give permission to entrypoint.sh, Cd in dsr_docker_app folder, in digital_backend_sotware and run the below permission command

+        chmod +x entrypoint.sh

 - Make sure that two images are running: check running containers, has to be two, for app backend-software_dsrs_1, for postgreSQL backend-software_dsrs-db_1